jlmosquera/sims/README.md

 ## 7. Authors

-* __Author and Mantainer:__ Jose Luis Mosquera, PhD (jlmosquera@gmail.com) - Department of Statistics.
+* __Author and Mantainer:__ Jose Luis Mosquera, Ph.D. (jlmosquera@gmail.com) - Department of Statistics.
 Universtiy of Barcelona.

-                        Currently, Head of the Bioinformatics Unit at the [IDIBELL](https://idibell.cat/en/services/scientific-and-technical-services/bioinformatics/).
+    Head of the Bioinformatics Unit at the [IDIBELL](https://idibell.cat/en/services/scientific-and-technical-services/bioinformatics/).
-* __Advisor:__ Alex Sánchez, PhD - Department of Statistics.
+* __Advisor:__ Full Prof. Alex Sánchez - Department of Statistics.
 University of Barcelona.